 barrier sheets of

-one material to another.
+gases from one material to another.

 Japanese Tissue is a soft, strong,